 4. Special Thrift Savings Plan Withdrawal Rule

 While most Federal employees must wait until age 59½ or until they separate from service at age 55 or older to take withdrawals from their TSP without incurring the 10% early withdrawal penalty, Federal LEOs are offered a more lenient option.
-LEOs who separate from service at age 50 or older can take penalty-free withdrawals from their TSP.
+LEOs who separate from service at age 50 or older or after 25 years of service, can take penalty-free withdrawals from their TSP.

 As a Federal law enforcement officer, you have some robust and distinct retirement benefits that can help you achieve your retirement goals.
 Understanding your unique benefits and how they fit into your overall financial plan is essential to ensuring you can live your ideal life.
 In addition to this article, you should review the OPM website and consult with your human resource personnel.
 If you do not feel confident in creating your financial plan or want a professional opinion, you should consult with a qualified financial planner.